Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

+1. \emph{Modeling aspect.} We propose a PADR-based ERM method for a general class of SP problems with covariate information, where the cost function could be nonconvex and nondifferentiable.
+PADR provides a compact structure to approximate non-parametric decision rules.
+Though PA hypothesis class is not new in classical SP, we provide the first quantification of the approximation error and the excess risk bound of the data-driven PADR model for general nonconvex contextual SP problems.
+The excess risk bound illustrates the role of the piece numbers $K_1$ and $K_2$ in balancing the approximation and estimation errors, which is further evidenced by numerical experiments.
+In contrast, previous DR methods for contextual SP provide asymptotic guarantees only limited to convex or linear settings.
+The PADR method thereby provides a rigorous framework to solve nonconvex contextual SP problems with theoretical guarantees.

+2. \emph{Computational aspect.} By exploiting the compact max-affine structure of PADR, we develop the ESMM algorithm to solve the highly nonconvex and nonsmooth PADR-based ERM problem, with the natural combination of sequential sampling and the enhanced technique over the $\varepsilon$-active set within the majorization-minimization framework.
+We analyze the asymptotic convergence of ESMM in terms of composite strong d-stationarity which is strictly stronger than d-stationarity, the sharpest type of first-order stationary solutions for general nonconvex optimization.
+Furthermore, with the design of a suitable sampling scheme, the ESMM method significantly improves computational efficiency compared to existing MM approaches.
+Numerical results show that the ESMM algorithm for PADR scales well to large problem sizes (e.g., up to 80 pieces in PADR) and could be up to 4 times faster than the basic MM method.

+3. \emph{Empirical aspect.} Numerical experiments with comparisons to a variety of prominent methods including NN-DR and RKHS-DR (see Table~\ref{tab:exp:methods}) show that PADR requires fewer data points to achieve satisfactory performance, and thus it is suitable for cases with insufficient data sets.
+Additionally, it yields superior performance in terms of the test costs with both synthetic and real data sets in various instances including the Newsvendor problem and the product placement problem with feature dimension less than 20.
+Finally, PADR is more robust to the level of nonlinearity in demand models and consistently obtains satisfactory performance with highly nonlinear demand models, compared to all other benchmarks. }

 The rest of this paper is organized as follows.
 In Section~\ref{sec:Model}, we provide the theoretical consistency result of the PADR-based ERM model.
-We then develop the enhanced SMM algorithm for learning PADR with surrogation construction of composite PA objectives in Section~\ref{section:algorithm} and present the convergence analysis in Section~\ref{section:convergence}.
-In Section~\ref{section:Extension:constrained}, we extend our framework to deterministic-constrained SP problems.
-In Section~\ref{section:experiments}, we report numerical results.
+We develop the ESMM algorithm for learning PADR and present the convergence analysis in Section~\ref{section:algorithm}.
+In Section~\ref{section:experiments} we report numerical results.
 We end with conclusions in Section~\ref{sec:Conclusion}.